tianboqi/FluoSTA/README.md

 `sta.track.py` tracks from the seed along the flow vector field

 `sta_filter.py` applies postprocessing to filter the streamlines by angle, length, coherence, intensity, etc

+---
+Tianbo Qi, Scripps Research, 2025

+Part of the code was adapted from [MIRACL](https://github.com/AICONSlab/MIRACL)